 A well known NDE/OBE is the account of Mellen-Thomas Benedict which is one of the more remarkable descriptions of this type of experience which exists.
 This individual is an artist who begins his story “Beyond Death to the Light” with the sentence, “In 1982 I died from terminal cancer.”

-The story and his description of it, as well as what he learned, might amaze even the dull.
+The story and his description of it, as well as what he learned, might amaze and delight even the dull.
 Prior to dying, he informed his hospice caretakers to leave his body undisturbed for a number of hours.
 He was dead for over an hour and a half (hospice witnessed), and in that time he rose up out of his body and went into the Light.

 Curious about the Universe, he was taken far into the remote depths of reality, and even beyond, into the energetic Void of Nothingness.
 Then he was sent back into his body which cast off the cancer, and he lives on to recount these words, “Since my return I have experienced the Light spontaneously, and I have learned how to get to that space almost any time in my meditation.
 Each one of you can do this.
 You do not have to die to do this.
 It is within your equipment; you are wired for it already.
 The body is the most magnificent Light being there is.
 The body is a Universe of incredible Light.
 Spirit is not pushing us to dissolve this body.
 That is not what is happening.
 Stop trying to become God; God is becoming you.
 Here.”